Bargenix/LLM--S3FT--Dataset-Generation-/Redme.md

-# 🛍️ Bargenix: E-Commerce Bargaining Scenario Generator
+# 🛍️ Bargenix: E-Commerce Bargaining Scenario Generator Template 2

 This repository provides a modular, extensible system for generating **synthetic negotiation datasets** between a user and a virtual assistant (bot) in an e-commerce setting.